Frequently Asked Questions

 No. Each participating school or institution is eligible to receive only one award, being the highest-level award for which it qualifies under the Competition rules.

-5. Are awards guaranteed?
+5. Are awards guaranteed for all participating school?

-No. Awards are merit-based and subject to eligibility criteria, performance, and fulfilment of Competition rules.
+Awards are merit-based and subject to eligibility criteria, performance, and fulfilment of Competition rules.

 6. Are awards subject to tax?